 Education should be initiated in puppyhood.
 Throughout his first 20 weeks of life, his brain will be super-busy.
 He will need to learn and be stimulated so that his natural abilities develop.

-Instinctively, the retriever puppy will look for a person to count on, which is a role that his master should fill in order to guarantee the beautiful balance of this breed.
+Instinctively, the Retriever puppy will look for a person to count on, which is a role that his owner should fill in order to guarantee the beautiful balance of this breed.

 This dog will not be an excessive barker; he will, however, raise his voice in excitement or frustration.
-A good education and proper handling of his daily needs will help to control this aspect.
+A good education and proper handling of his daily needs will help to control this aspect of him.

 Tendency to run away

 This adorable companion is not the runaway type as he prefers to stay with his own.

 Pay attention all the same to the puppy whenever he goes outside in the garden.
 He may get bored so he might attempt to escape in order to fulfil his interests and answer the demands of his spirit.